 Supervised Learning

-Supervised learning algorithms learn a mapping from inputs to outputs using labeled training data.
-This reading covers fundamental supervised learning algorithms for both regression and classification tasks.
+Supervised learning algorithms learn a mapping from inputs to outputs using labeled training data. ## 1.
+Linear Regression

 Simple Linear Regression